 top of page

-Congratulations to Three Lighter Capital Clients for Raising VC Funding!
+Three Lighter Capital Clients Raise VC Funding

-We’re always excited to hear when companies we funded go on to thrive and raise additional funding.
 Last month, former client Steelbrick raised $48 million in funding on top of a previous $18 million Series B round in February.
 The recent round was led by Institutional Venture Partners, well-known from their investment in companies such as Dropbox, Netflix, Snapchat, and Twitter.
 When we invested $200K in Steelbrick, the company was wholly owned by the entrepreneur, Max Rudman, who has since moved into a CTO role.
 We’re glad to see them well on their way towards profitability and IPO.

+We’re also happy to congratulate two current clients with recent rounds of venture funding.
 Cloud Lending raised an $8 million Series A, which follows on the heels of a $2 million dollar pre-Series A round in 2014.

 Cloud Lending, a global provider of cloud-based lending solutions, approached us last year for a $150K investment to bring aboard a VP of Sales and Marketing with the goal of doubling its client base within six months.
 Our funding gave Cloud Lending the means to make that critical hire and the company was able to not only quickly scale its client base, but also to bring in bigger clients.